Learn how to make temporary customized decals for weddings, dinner parties, BBQs or other events with these vinyl letter decals

 Making removable customized decals for weddings, dinner parties, BBQs or other events is easy!
 By using removable vinyl, we can personalize just about anything.
 Like our grandmother’s antique cut crystal champagne flutes just for one special night.
 Or, how about some personalized beer pints for game night.
 There are lots of options for these vinyl letter decals.

 Add a special touch to any event with the help of personalized vinyl letters.
-I will be showing you how to make your very own vinyl decals personalized to any event you may be hosting, or attending.
+I show you how to make your very own vinyl decals personalized to any event you may be hosting, or attending.
 Just place them on a smooth surface and they’re good to go!

 To start off, we will need a few different types of vinyl material: Cricut Premium Removable Vinyl, this bundle includes black, white, gold and silver.
 We will also use Cricut Smart Removable Vinyl in white and Chalkboard Vinyl.